-- the Objectives of the Southland Water and Land Plan, specifies in writing, a shorter or longer period between auditing; - (b) the auditor must be a Suitably Qualified Person (SQP) who has been approved as such by the Chief Executive of Southland Regional Council and must not be the same person or from the same organisation that prepared the FEMP; - (c) the auditor must prepare an audit report that: - (i) sets out the auditor's findings; - (ii) states whether compliance has been achieved; and - (iii) sets out any recommendations from the auditor. - (d) within one month of the final audit report being prepared, the audit report must be provided to the Southland Regional Council by the auditor. - [16] The FEMP must be reviewed by the landholding owner, or their agent, as follows: - (a) when there is a material change\to the nature of the in farming activities occurring on the landholding that increases the risk of not achieving the plan's objectives, and where that material change is not provided for within the landholding's certified FEMP; and - (b) at least once every 12 months; and - (c) to respond to the outcome of an audit. - [17] The outcome of the review is to be documented and amendments to the FEMP must be made where Part C(16)(a) applies, and in circumstances where the annual review identifies that amendments are required.
+- of the Southland Regional Council, having regard to the Objectives of the Southland Water and Land Plan, specifies in writing, a shorter or longer period between auditing; - (b) the auditor must be a SQP who has been approved as such by the Chief Executive of Southland Regional Council and must not be the same person or from the same organisation that prepared the FEMP; - (c) the auditor must prepare an audit report that: - (i) sets out the auditor's findings; - (ii) states whether compliance has been achieved; and - (iii) sets out any recommendations from the auditor. - (d) within one month of the final audit report being prepared, the audit report must be provided to the Southland Regional Council by the auditor. - [16] The FEMP must be reviewed by the landholding owner, or their agent, as follows: - (a) when there is a material change in farming activities on the landholding.
+A material change is one that increases the risk of not achieving the plan's objectives, as set out in clauses 9 and 10, and where that change is not provided for within the landholding's certified FEMP; and - (b) at least once every 12 months; and - (c) to respond to the outcome of an audit. - [17] The outcome of the review is to be documented and amendments to the FEMP must be made where Part C(16)(a) applies, and in circumstances where the annual review identifies that amendments are required.